The Noblewoman Vera Sheloga

 The work was first performed in Moscow in 1898.
 It was later used as a prologue to The Maid of Pskov in a 1901 performance.

 Performance history

 The premiere performance took place in Moscow on 27 December 1898 at the Solodovnikov Theater.
-As a one-act opera, it was first given in the US on 9 May 1922 in New York.
+As a one-act opera, it was introduced to the US on 9 May 1922 in New York.